Querela/Kraken-API-VBA/README.md

 - `WebUtils.bas` -- for parsing/printing JSON, HTTP GET/POST requests
 - `CryptoUtils.bas` -- for Hashing, Signing, Byte conversion etc.
 - `ExcelUtils.bas` -- with some helper functions for Excel
+- `FileUtils.bas` -- loading of `kraken.key` file from local computer (Windows only?) to use for storing Kraken key & secret

 The public interface (to be used from other modules etc.):